Resource roundup: Your guide to fair pay in the arts

 Policies supporting fair pay for artists

-Understanding new policies supporting artists
+Understanding new policies and policy proposals that support artists

 • In 2024, Michigan Congresswoman Rashida Tlaib and New York Congressman Jamaal Bowman introduced the Living Wage for Musicians Act which aims to compensate artists and musicians more fairly at a penny per stream when their music plays on streaming services.
 The act was created in partnership with the United Musicians and Allied Workers and local and national artists who have been directly impacted by the lack of oversight in the music industry.